 If you stand over a dog and ruffle the top of its head this can also be perceived as threatening, imagine someone coming up to you and ruffling your hair every time you met, how would you feel?

-Turid Rugaas (1) The Norwegian behaviourist and acknowledged expert on reading the intricate body language of our canine companion’s states that dogs have a highly developed set of calming signals that act as diffusers of aggression and conflict.
+(2) Turid Rugaas The Norwegian behaviourist and acknowledged expert on reading the intricate body language of our canine companion’s states that dogs have a highly developed set of calming signals that act as diffusers of aggression and conflict.

 Just as we expect our pets to understand our every word, then dogs think we can interpret their signals, quite often these are the ones we miss when our dogs are stressed or worried.
 If you can spot them you can actually signal back calming gestures in response such as yawning, lip licking, moving slowly, and looking away.
 This helps to diffuse the situation and relax your pet.
 If you think about it, these actions are the opposite of the aggressive stance that dogs take as a prequel to an attack or dogfight.

-Aggression: As opposed to the calming signals, this body language is initially easier to read and includes ears pinned back flat against head, or sometimes pointed forward.
+Aggression: As opposed to the calming signals, this body language is initially easier to read and includes ears pinned back flat against the head, or sometimes pointed forward.

 There may be low growling or a snarl.
-Sometimes the dog gives a whale eye this is when the head is turned slightly away but the eyes showing the whites are turned towards you.
+Sometimes the dog gives a whale eye, this is when the head is turned slightly away but the eyes showing the whites are turned towards you.
 This is often the look when the dog is guarding something like a bone.

 Because of our and sometimes other dogs, inability to read the postures and body language and give calming signals in return means that sometimes the threats can actually escalate into physical violence.